Arthvrr/Arthvrr/README.md

 - 🎓 **Currently studying:** Computer Science at **Louvain School of Engineering** in Louvain-la-Neuve.
 - 🍎 **Operating System of choice:** Proud **macOS enjoyer** – sleek, efficient, and developer-friendly!
 - 💡 **Always learning:** New programming concepts, frameworks, and tools to improve my skills.
+- 🤖 **Passionate about AI:** Always fascinated by the world of Artificial Intelligence and eager to explore its potential and applications.

 ---